StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ### Restore an Elasticsearch snapshot

 {% hint style="danger" %}
-**When a snapshot is restored, existing indices will not be overwritten.**
+**When a snapshot is restored, existing indices won't be overwritten.**

 See [delete Elasticsearch indices](kubernetes_backup.md#delete-elasticsearch-indices).
 {% endhint %}